thetruthkenhurt/runescape-automation-scripts/README.md

 # RuneScape Bot Scripts

+I spent some of my free time using Old School Runescape, a game which I have enjoyed in my childhood as a base for practicing my scripting skills.
-This repository contains scripts for automating tasks in RuneScape.
+This repository contains several scripts I have written to have automate certain repetitive tasks.
 These scripts were written for self-learning purposes and are not intended to encourage breaking the RuneScape Terms of Service.

 ## Scripts